Best active speakers Buying Guide: Welcome to What Hi-Fi?'s guide to the best active speakers you can buy in 2020.

 Versatility is the name of the game when it comes to the Eggs.
 They work wirelessly or wired, and play nice with devices lacking serious amplification, like computers, portables and TVs thanks to their built-in 50W amplifier.
 They feel weighty and well built, and they come with connections aplenty for hooking up external sources.

 Another complete all-in-one streaming music system, the LS50 Wireless aren't really wireless - both master and slave speaker need to be plugged into the mains, and there's a cable connecting them.
+So it's a very loose definition of 'wireless'.
 But still, it's a lot neater than a full hi-fi set-up with lots of separate boxes.

 But with the right teammates, they'll shine, with a sound that's detailed and enthusiastic, and vocals that are full of expression.
 Spaciousness isn't an issue, and neither are scale and dynamics.
 And for all this, they're just flat out fun to listen to.
 A great pair of floorstanders.